mechatroner/vscode_rainbow_csv/DEV_README.md

 * Add comment prefix handling in RBQL, unit tests (and web_ui entry?)

 * Show column info in statusline even when there are consistency issues, but highlight it in red/yellow

+* Try to use onDidChangeTextEditorVisibleRanges to redraw the decoration with rfc-aware colors.